-An example of the Risk Register for 5 a project that includes 4 steps: Identify, Analyze, Plan Response, Monitor and Control. ^[2]
+There are many different tools that can act as risk registers from comprehensive software suites to simple spreadsheets.
+The effectiveness of these tools depends on their implementation and the organisation's a project that includes 4 steps: Identify, Analyze, Plan Response, Monitor and Control.
+[2]